-Young students studying at Glasgow School of English and Global School of English -Edinburgh must travel each day to and from their accommodation and the school.
+Young students studying at Glasgow School of English must travel each day to and from their accommodation and the school.
 This journey is normally made unaccompanied on public transport and this is explained to parents, who must consent to this in advance.